An analytic version of the Langlands correspondence for complex curves: Differential operators on

 \item If the $D$-module $\Delta^0_\la$ is regular holonomic and irreducible, then ${\mc E}(\la)$ and $\rho_\la$ are uniquely determined by the flat vector bundle $\mcV_\la$ and the corresponding locally constant sheaf ${\mc S}_\la$. \end{enumerate} \end{corollary}

-\begin{remark} It is known \cite{BD} that $\Delta^0_\la|_U$ is a vector bundle with a flat connection if we take as $U$ the subset of $G$-bundles ${\mc F}$ such that the vector bundle $\g_{\mc F}$ associated to the adjoint representation of $G$ does not admit non-zero sections taking nilpotent values everywhere on $X$. \end{remark}
+\begin{remark} It is known \cite{BD} that $\Delta^0_\la|_U$ is a vector bundle with a flat connection if we take as $U$ the subset of $G$-bundles ${\mc F}$ such that the vector bundle $\g_{\mc F} \otimes K_X$, where $K_X$ is the canonical line bundle on $X$, does not admit non-zero sections taking nilpotent values everywhere on $X$. \end{remark}